Cognitive Assessment & Care Plan Services

 - Watch our video for basic information on coverage, eligibility, and billing for Cognitive Assessment & Care Plan Services

-- Read our letter (PDF) to eligible health care providers
+- Read our letter (PDF) to eligible health care providers mailed in 2021

 - Visit the National Institute on Aging’s Alzheimer's and Dementia Resources for Professionals webpage, which includes links to screening tools and assessments